 Complete rules and regulations [English]

-After Mo, the participants leave the sea and the journey continues into the mountains again on the E6.
-Just before the village of Røssvoll about 8 km north of Mo, cyclists are redirected around a another tunnel (well signposted).
+After Mo, participants leave the sea and the journey continues into the mountains again on the E6.
+Just before the village of Røssvoll about 8 km north of Mo, cyclists are redirected around another tunnel (well signposted).
 About 3 km after Røssvoll there is yet another tunnel that cyclists, on the other hand, can cycle through.
-It measures 1,3 km and is fairly dimly lit.
+It measures 1,3 km and is dimly lit.
 Bike lights are recommended!
-The course then leads the riders through the Dunderland valley above the tree line up on Saltfjellet and the sixth checkpoint which is the Arctic Circle Centre at the Arctic Circle.
-A majority of participants arrive at this checkpoint during the night and morning of June 21 just in time for the summer solstice at 09:13:49 (UTC+00).
+The course then leads the riders through the Dunderland valley, making a short detour down to Rana River and the village of Nevernes, and then up above the tree line on Saltfjellet to the seventh checkpoint which is the Arctic Circle Centre, located at the Arctic Circle.
+A majority of participants will have passed this checkpoint early in the afternoon on June the 21st which is the day of the summer solstice (16:57 CEST).

 Checkpoints and accommodation

 Subject to availability, the event provides a limited number of sleeping places for short naps at most checkpoints.
-Hotel rooms and lodges can be booked privately in advance if you want to take longer breaks during the brevet.
-Links to hotels, B&Bs and campsites with cabins that offer discounts for participants will be added here during the period leading up to the event.
+Hotel rooms and lodges can be booked privately in advance if you want to take longer sleeping breaks during the brevet.
+Check the links provided below to hotels, B&Bs and campsites with cabins that offer discounts to participants.

-The first checkpoint after start is Hotell Lappland on Ume River in Lycksele.
-The cyclists arrive here a few hours after sunrise.
-Here participants make a stop for a coffee and a sandwich.
-The brevets’s second checkpoint, Storuman Camping & Cabins on Lake Storuman, is the first checkpoint that offers sleeping accommodation.
-Kittelfjäll is the third checkpoint.
-Here, the event has several 4-bed rooms at Kittelfjäll Youth Hostel, with showers and a kitchen.
+The first checkpoint is Granö Beckasin on Ume River.
+Here cyclists make a short stop for refreshments.
+The second checkpoint is Hotell Lappland in Lycksele where cyclists will arrive a few hours after sunrise.
+Here participants will make a longer stop to eat a proper meal.
+The brevets’s third checkpoint, Storuman Camping & Cabins on Lake Storuman, is the first checkpoint that also offers sleeping accommodation.
+Kittelfjäll is the forth checkpoint.
+Here, the event has several 4-bed rooms at Kittelfjäll Youth Hostel, which include showers and a kitchen.

-Hattfjelldal Hotel is the first check in Norway and here too the event has a room for the participants.
-The next checkpoint is Yttervik Camping & Cabins situated on the Ranfjord.
-A 4-6 bed cabin is at disposal of the event here.
+Hattfjelldal Hotel is the first check in Norway.
+Here also the event has organised accommodation for participants.
+Many cyclists booked private accommodation here in 2022 so be sure to make arrangements well in advance if you are planning to stay here.
+The next checkpoint is Yttervik Camping & Cabins situated on the Ranfjord and here also the event has organised accommodation.
+Situated on the E6 Yttervik Camping is a popular stop also for regular tourists.
+If you plan to sleep in a private cabin here book early!
 Not far from Yttervik camping is the port city of Mo i Rana.
-The course follows the European route E6 which makes a detour around the town centre but if you want to take a sleeping break in Mo then a stay at Scandic Meyergården Hotel is recommended.
+Following the European route E6 the course makes a detour around the town centre but if you want to sleep in Mo then a stay at Scandic Meyergården Hotel is recommended.
 Mo has a selection of restaurants and shops.
-If you visit Mo, you need to connect to the course again where you left it.
+If you visit Mo, you will need to connect to the course again where you left it.

-From Mo the course leads up onto the fell Saltfjellet to the Arctic Circle Centre at the Arctic Circle.
-This is only a food checkpoint.
-A last place to sleep before the Arctic Circle is the guesthouse Krokstrand Café & Rooms in Krokstranda.
-Coming down from Saltfjell, the course leaves the E6 at Junkerdal where it and turns east back to Sweden.
+From Mo the course leads up onto Saltfjellet to the Arctic Circle and the Arctic Circle Centre where riders make a food stop.
+The last place to sleep between checkpoints before the Arctic Circle is the guesthouse Krokstrand Café & Rooms in Krokstranda (private accommodation).
+Coming down from Saltfjell, the course leaves the E6 at Junkerdal where it and turns east and heads back to Sweden.
 The last overnight alternative before leaving Norway is Saltdal tourist centre situated on a detour of 1 km from the route.
 In addition to motel rooms and cabins the facility also has a grocery store and restaurant.

-After Junkerdal and the Swedish border comes the brevet’s seventh checkpoint Sandviken Mountain Lodge on Lake Tjaktjaure.
-Here, too, the event has a cabin at its disposal and there are cabins to rent.
-The eighth checkpoint is Hornavan Hotel in Arjeplog.
+After Junkerdal and the Swedish border comes the brevet’s eighth checkpoint Camp Vuoggatjålme on Lake Vuoggatjålmjaure.
+Here, too, the event has accommmodation at its disposal and there are cabins to rent privately.
+If weather has been bad in the mountains this will be a checkpoint riders will be happy to reach.
+The ninth checkpoint is Hornavan Hotel in Arjeplog.
 In addition to sleeping accommodations for the participants the hotel also has a restaurant.
-The last checkpoint that offers organised sleeping arrangements is Sorsele Community Centre in Sorsele.
+The last checkpoint that offers organised sleeping arrangements is Sorsele River Hotel in Sorsele.

 Umeå – Scandic Plaza Umeå